tjcarney89/swift-tableviews-readme-ios-0217/README.md

 Here's the important part: Instead of allocating _more_ memory for cells 15 through 19, the table view instead _reuses_, or _dequeues_, cells 0 through 4 (which it has determined it doesn't need anymore).
 That way, it doesn't have to create new cells from scratch, but instead can present the app with a nearly-initialized cell.
 All the app needs to do is change the cell's text label or update its image or update the view.

-`dequeueReusableCellWithIdentifier(_:forIndexPath)` is way to efficiently create and manage cells in large table views.
+``dequeueReusableCell(withIdentifier:for:)`` is way to efficiently create and manage cells in large table views.
 It returns a previously-allocated but currently unused cell if one exists; otherwise, it creates and returns a newly-allocated cell.

 How can the table view differentiate between different types of cells, though?
 In other words, you may have cells that look different; how does the table view know which one to return?

 Every different _type_ of cell (that is, every different look or design) has a unique _identifier_.
-The first parameter you pass to `dequeueReusableCellWithIdentifier(_:forIndexPath)` specifies the identifier of the type of cell you want to retrieve or create.
+The first parameter you pass to ``dequeueReusableCell(withIdentifier:for:)`` specifies the identifier of the type of cell you want to retrieve or create.
 In this example, the cells in the table all have the identifier "basicCell".
 (Often times, the identifier of a cell is the same name as its _class_, but sometimes you want to have a more specific identifier.)

 The rest of this method is fairly simple.
 Once you have a cell (either one previously allocated, or a new one), you then retrieve its corresponding song, which is just the entry in `favoriteSongs` that corresponds to the cell's _row_.
 You then set the text label of the cell to the name of the song (`cell.textLabel?.text = favoriteSong`) and return the cell.